darrylweimers/vi-tutorial/README.md

 Move to start of line
 1. Press the Esc key
 2. use the 0 character to move to the start of the current line

+Move to end of line
+1. Press the Esc key
+2. use the "g$" character to move to the end of file